-What are under-resourced and historically marginalized communities?
+What is an under-resourced community?

-Communities with high poverty rates, high unemployment, low incomes or low-wage workers, and economically disadvantaged populations.
-Additionally, people of color, women, LGBTQ+, the disabled, senior citizens and older adults, and the uninsured and under-insured often experience greater barriers to resources and, therefore, worse outcomes when disaster strikes.
+The California Fire Foundation considers under-resourced communities as those areas with high poverty rates, high unemployment, low incomes or low-wage workers.
+Under-resourced communities and economically disadvantaged populations, as well as vulnerable populations, including the uninsured and under-insured, the elderly, and the disabled, often experience greater barriers to resources and, therefore, worse outcomes when disasters strike.